rubybrown101/codewordsstudio/SKO1/week3/README.md

 ![](AIGA.gif)

 During class we also entered into the (turns out to be) dark world of AI Dungeons.
 Our class somehow got into a cycle of the universe collapsing, and with Finn becoming the God of Death!

+Another student shared the link to Elias Hanzer's typeface generator, where you can alter the letters by selcting different typefaces and adjust the physical attributes through sliders.
+Below is an example of what I got playing around with!